Whether it's a round trip, one way, flexible, business or first class, we've got you covered

 Happy Searching!

-Cheapest flight price found from Singapore (SIN), Singapore to Haikou, China (HAK): S$212
+From Singapore (SIN), Singapore to Haikou, China (HAK): S$188

 Expert Help